Ghost Ranch & Abiquiú Photography Guide

 Location: Immediately as you turn into Ghost Ranch driveway from US-84

 Before you even reach the guard shack, look to your RIGHT.
 You'll see a stunning mesa formation with multiple colored geological layers.
-This is one of the most photographable spots in the entire area.
+IMO, this is one of the most photographable spots in the entire area.
+There is an annoying small pole that sticks up in front of the mesa / butte that I cloned out (full transparency).

 What Makes It Special: